Find an Electrician Trade School Near You

 What do apprentice electricians get paid?

 An electrical apprentice earns about half of what a fully qualified electrician makes.
-Generally, as your skills and understanding of the job improve, your wages go up.
+Generally, your wages increase as your skills and understanding of the job improve.

 Do I need to be good at math to be an electrician?

-You do need to learn some math and use it while on the job.
-However, some people find that, thanks to their training, they can handle doing math in the electrical trade even though they weren't good at math in high school.
+You will need to learn some math and use it on the job.
+However, some people find that thanks to their training, they can handle doing math in the electrical trade even though they weren't good at math in high school.
 That's because applying mathematical concepts to practical, real-world situations makes them easier to learn.
-Plus, many electrician schools offer extra tutoring through instructors or peers.
-So you can always ask for help if you encounter concepts that are hard to understand.

 Where can I learn how to become an electrician?

 Use our search tool to find electrician schools near you and learn more about training for this skilled trade.
-Here, you can find out about training programs and request more information from schools that interest you.
+Here, you can learn about training programs and request more information from schools that interest you.

 Electrician Career Information